mobiera/.github/profile/README.md

 # Verifiable Credentials & Authentic Data

-Open-source tools that enable building rich decentralised chat-powered services, combining text, pictures, videos and voice based on Verifiable Credentials and didcomm.
+Open-source tools that enable building rich decentralised chat-powered services, combining text, pictures, videos and voice based on Verifiable Credentials and [didcomm](https://github.com/decentralized-identity/didcomm-messaging).

-Create anonymous, decentralised, sophisticated and interoperable chat connections between Users and Services.
+Create anonymous, decentralised, sophisticated and interoperable chat connections between Users and Services by using our open source service agent, [2060-service-agent](https://github.com/2060-io/2060-service-agent), based on [aries-framework-javascript](https://github.com/hyperledger/aries-framework-javascript).

-Our open-source SDK is based on established, proven standards and allows you to rapidly build chatbots or apps around your products and services, at no cost.

-## Issue Credentials
 Deliver various types of credentials to end-users, including identity cards, banking cards, graduation certificates, and many other types of credentials.

-## Verify Credentials
 Verify trusted credentials issued by your organisation or your partners, to secure the authentication of connections to your products and services.

 ## Getting started
-Use our open source service agent, [2060-service-agent](https://github.com/2060-io/2060-service-agent), based on [aries-framework-javascript](https://github.com/hyperledger/aries-framework-javascript), to quickly build a didcomm chatbot to interact with your users.

-Download the 2060 client for iOS or Android to give a try.
+You can download the [2060 client](https://2060.io/#download) and try the examples Use Cases [here](https://2060.io/use-cases/).

-You can browse [the examples](https://github.com/2060-io/2060-chatbot-examples) repository to get started.
+Alternatively, you can browse [the examples](https://github.com/2060-io/2060-chatbot-examples) repository.